E3

 • Replace the sensor: Install a new Galanz defrost sensor / thermistor.
 Clip it in the same location and orientation as the original to ensure proper defrost control.

-• Control board evaluation: If the sensor tests good but E3 persists, inspect the main control board (usually behind a rear metal cover).
+• Control board evaluation: If the sensor tests good but E3 persists, inspect the main control board (usually located behind a rear metal cover).
 Reseat the defrost sensor connector.
 If the board is visibly damaged or the error will not clear, replacement of the board is likely required.

 • Reassemble and test: Reinstall the evaporator cover, restore power, and allow 24 hours of normal operation to confirm proper defrosting and that E3 does not return.